 FIRST WAY.
 Engage an Australian solicitor or accountant to do the setting up / registration of the company for you.
 They will either do all the company set up / company registration work themselves or (more commonly) outsource the set-up work to an Australian para-legal 'shelf company provider' or 'company formation agent' or 'company registration agent'.

 SECOND WAY.
 Go directly to a traditional Australian shelf company provider or company formation agent.
 These are listed in the Yellow Pages under the category 'Shelf Company Services'.
-You'll probably find that their prices generally vary from around $550 to $750 (including the ASIC company registration fee of $400).

 THIRD WAY.
-Try setting-up a company yourself (in which case you will still be up for the ASIC company registration fee of $400).
+Try setting-up a company yourself (in which case you will still be up for the ASIC company registration fee of $576).
 In this regard, people sometimes ask Incorporator "Why can't I just get the relevant company registration form from ASIC and lodge it myself?".
 Well you can, but there are various problems associated with this approach.
 Apart from the initial problems people often have in filling out the relevant company registration form correctly, there are at least two additional problems -

 1. If you do no more than fill out and sign the relevant company registration form and lodge it at ASIC, then you will have sworn a false declaration and immediately be in breach of the Corporations Act (not a good way to start out!).
 Why?
 Because in signing the form you will be making a legal declaration that you already have in your possession the necessary signed written consents regarding the proposed company's proposed directorship(s), secretaryship(s) and membership(s), and that you already have in your possession the necessary signed written agreements to take up shares (including details as to the number and class of shares and the amounts to be paid and unpaid on the shares).
 Further, such consents and agreements are not available as forms (or otherwise) from ASIC.

 2. Even if you do have the necessary consents and agreements referred to in 1. above, and even if you do correctly lodge at ASIC, if you leave it at that then you will again be in breach of the Corporations Act (again, not a great way to start out!).
 Why?
-Because the Corporations Act (sections 168 and 271(2)) requires that all Australian companies must have various registers (for example, a 'register of members') and that those registers must meet specific legal requirements (for example, see section 169 of the Corporations Act).
+Because the Corporations Act (sections 168) requires that all Australian companies must have various registers (for example, a 'register of members') and that those registers must meet specific legal requirements (for example, see section 169 of the Corporations Act).
 Again, such registers are not available as forms (or otherwise) from ASIC.
+Furthermore -

 FOURTH WAY.
 Use a sophisticated 'DIY' site like Incorporator (as thousands have done before you).
 A few facts about Incorporator -